-The dramatic reduction in working-class MPs is partly a result of political recruitment; the decline of traditional trade unions and access routes into politics for working class individuals.
-In addition, the profession now requires greater resource of time, effort and money.
+The dramatic reduction in working-class MPs is partly a result of political recruitment; the decline of traditional trade unions and access routes into politics for working-class individuals.
+In addition, the profession now requires a greater resource of time, effort and money.

 The Labour movement needs to go back to its roots to reconnect with the working class.

 Anyone who thinks the people are now powerless in the face of such a Tory majority should understand the Labour movement is much more than the political wing and representation at Westminster.
-The Labour movement very foundations come from the strength of the union movement.
-The unions have been the bastion of both our workers rights and working class struggle the unions should now be the fortress in which the working class resides giving protection from any Tory excess while they dominate parliament.
+The Labour movement’s very foundations come from the strength of the union movement.
+The unions have been the bastion of both our worker’s rights and working-class struggle the unions should now be the fortress in which the working class resides giving protection from any Tory excess while they dominate parliament.

-If you fear the Tory’s know that even with a weakened opposition people have strength, people have power and that comes through both our communities and the unions.
+Our streanght is the realisation, we the people have power and that comes through both our communities and the unions.